joecgo/GenevaEngine/README.md

 [Game Loop](#game-loop)

 ### Game Loop
-This is the main game loop.
+This is the main game loop with a fixed time-step for physics.
 The basic execution order is: Input -> Physics -> Gameplay -> Render

 Core/GameSession.cpp